biancamircea/ZKFlag/README.md

-# ZKFlag: Feature Flags as a Service
+# ZKFlag: Privacy-First Feature Flags with Zero-Knowledge Proofs

 Feature flags are mechanisms that provide flexible deployment by enabling or disabling certain features of an application in real-time without modifying its source code.
 This technology helps developers accelerate the delivery of new features while reducing the risks associated with implementation through strategies such as progressive rollout.